vigna/value-traits-rs/README.md

 [`SliceByValueReplace`] trait whose setter return the original value, which might be more efficient in some circumstances.

-Finally, like slices, slices by value can provide [subslicing](SliceByValueSubslice).
+Finally, like slices, slices by value can provide [subslicing].
 Subslicing traits are distinct traits, as you might be contented, for your application, of (possibly read-only) access to single elements.
-Similarly to the access to single elements, you have methods such as [`get_subslice`] and [`index_subslice`], which have the same semantics as the corresponding methods of slices, but return, once again, values.
-[`SubsliceImpl`] is a ready-made implementation that keeps track of a reference to the original slice, and of delimiters.
+Similarly to the access to single elements, you have methods such as [`get_subslice`] and [`index_subslice`], which have the same semantics as the corresponding methods of slices, but return, once again, values. [`SubsliceImpl`] is a ready-made implementation that keeps track of a reference to the original slice, and of delimiters.

 One important difference with slices is that iterating subslicing will lead to different types.
 We could not find any way to express in the current Rust type system the recursive bound that subslices of a subslice should be of the same type.
-You can enforce this bound in `where` clauses for a finite number of level, though, as well as enforce that subslices have the same type of the slice.
+This is not relevant if you pass the subslice to a function that accepts a by-value slice, but it is relevant if you want to assign subslices of different depth to the same variable.

 The other missing trait contained in this crate is [`IterableByValue`], which has the same logic for iterators.
 Rust has presently no trait specifying